PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
 No Tier corpus conversion was run.

+The indexed Transpose-DQ-Mean-Q checkpoint compiles the complete prior committed function AST and preserves exact valid ModelIR and statistics for one and two simultaneous matches.
+A separate differential check proves that an invalid permutation, which formerly left partially rewritten DQ/Mean metadata despite returning zero, is now a complete ModelIR no-op.
+Focused coverage includes one-index multi-match execution, maintained-index equivalence, negative-axis remapping, edge and operator order, shape/signature propagation, public and fan-out boundaries at every intermediate, `keepDims`, shared axes, invalid axes/permutation, missing tensors, missing-required-type/no-index pruning, and ownership with `48 passed`.
+Architecture, core, pass-efficiency, and the complete quantization-cleanup suite passed with `260 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/ evaluation/coverage smoke passed with `3 passed`.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The